1In this chapter:

 [Note: article 29(6) of the MiFID implementing Directive]

-If a firm provides a client with a simplified prospectus or an EEA simplified prospectus that meets the requirements of article 28 of the UCITS Directive, it will have provided appropriate information for the purpose of the requirement to disclose information on:
+If a firm provides a client with a key investor information document or EEA key investor information document3 that meets the requirements of articles 78 and 793 of the UCITS Directive (see COLL 4.7 (Key investor information and marketing communications)) and the KII Regulation,3 it will have provided appropriate information for the purpose of the requirement to disclose information on:3 3

 in relation to the costs and associated charges in respect of the UCITS scheme itself, including the exit and entry commissions.